millerk22/emc2-labs/EMC2-Labs-Fall/lab_OOP.rst

 - inheritance
 - modules

 Object Oriented Programming is simply another way to organize code.
-So far, we have only done functional programming, where we write functions to do things.
+So far, we have only done functional programming, where we write functions to perform tasks.
 One benefit of OOP is that it is generally better than functional programming when representing real world objects.
 There are advantages and disadvantages to both approaches and by the end of this lab you will be able to see some of these differences.

 Classes
 -------